talsma-ict/umldoclet/readme.md

 The UML Doclet uses available javadoc metadata to automatically generate the following [UML diagrams][plantuml] and embeds them in your HTML documentation.
-The diagrams are embedded as clickable SVG objects by default.
+The diagrams are embedded as clickable SVG objects by default and link to package and class documentation where available.

 ### Package dependency diagram